xuankimtran/docs-1/pages/katalon-studio/docs/toolbars-and-views.md

 				<p><img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/toolbars-and-views/image2018-4-16-183A223A4.png" width=40% alt="Run and debug" /></p>
 			</td>
 			<td>
 				<p>Run and debug the currently open test case.
-You can select these options by selecting from the dropdown list:</p>
+You can select an app to run the test from the dropdown list:</p>
 				<ul>
 					<li>Chrome</li>
 					<li>Firefox</li>